ReinhardtR/runeprofile-plugin/README.md

 Not only does the collection log show what you have obtained, but it also shows when you obtained it.
 This includes the date and the kill count(s) that you obtained it at.

-> NOTE: This feature requires you to open the Collection Log entry and update the account after obtaining the item to
+> 📝 This feature requires you to open the Collection Log entry and update the account after obtaining the item to
 > get the most accurate data.

 ## Guide

+### Security

+It's not recommended to flex your account on RuneProfile if you haven't protected your account.
+Please follow the [official security guide](https://www.runescape.com/oldschool/security) by Jagex before using RuneProfile.

 ### Installation

 Install the plugin from the RuneLite plugin hub.

-> NOTE: Searching "runeprofile" in the plugin hub should bring up the plugin.
+> 📝 Searching "runeprofile" in the plugin hub should bring up the plugin.

 ### Initial Setup